Facilities and Services Available for Disabled Guests

 peppa pig world

 Of course we couldn’t visit Paultons Park without checking out Peppa Pig world.
-The area was incredibly child friendly it was like walking into an Episode of Peppa Pig.
+The area was incredibly child friendly it was like walking into an episode of Peppa Pig.
 This area was the busiest of all and many people tend to go there first so if Peppa Pig world is an area you would like to do I recommend going later on in the day.
 In order to access the rides in the area with the queue assist scheme you simply enter by the exit of the ride, of course showing your time card and wristband.
 Wheelchair users can stay in their wheelchair in Peppa Pig’s house contacting the operator in Pedro Pony’s Ride Photo kiosk to gain access.
-The Victorian Carousel and Rio garden train ride are other wheelchair accessible rides and attraction available on park.
+The Victorian Carousel and Rio garden train ride are other wheelchair accessible rides and attractions available on park.
 I just wanted to note that there is no queue assist available to meet Characters such as Peppa and George so this is something to bear in mind as on our visit, the queue to meet Peppa and George was the longest queue in the park.

 Final Thoughts